The mixologist’s favourite, a good vodka is the backbone of any home bar, so it’s important to make it one to remember... for all the right reasons.

 Chapel Down chardonnay vodka, 70cl, 40%: £32, Chapel Down

-Not content with being one of the leading names in English winemaking, Chapel Down have turned their attention to spirits, adding both gin and this vodka to the range.
-Utilising the previous year’s harvest, the vodka is made with leftover grape skins and has the same fresh, zingy profile as we’ve come to expect from the brand’s wine.
+Not content with being one of the leading names in English winemaking, Chapel Down has turned its attention to spirits, adding gin and this vodka to the range.
+Using the previous year’s harvest, leftover grape skins are used to add the same fresh, zingy profile as we’ve come to expect from the brand’s wine.
 Light and smooth with subtle vanilla and citrus notes along with an aniseed finish, this would work in all the classic cocktails.
-They recommend it in a winemaker’s martini: one-part Chapel Down vodka, one-part vermouth, shaken and strained, garnished with a chilled olive and a frozen grape.
+They recommend it in a winemaker’s martini: one part vodka, one part vermouth, shaken and strained, garnished with a chilled olive and a frozen grape.
 If it all goes wrong you could just pour yourself a glass of their wine.

-This Polish rye and wheat based vodka draws inspiration from the production methods used in the 18th and 19th century, a period in which vodka tasted truly flavoursome – according to Kavka.
-The antithesis of a neutral spirit which was designed to blend into the background of drinks, this has had a small amount of aged apple and plum spirits added to the mix, which delivers welcome complexity.
-The bottle depicts a jackdaw or “kawka” which is also the phrase people used during the prohibition when popping out for an illicit drink.
+This Polish rye and wheat vodka draws inspiration from the production methods used in the 18th and 19th century, a period in which vodka tasted truly flavoursome – according to Kavka.
+The antithesis of a neutral spirit designed to blend into the background of drinks, this vodka has had a small amount of aged apple and plum spirits added to the mix, which delivers welcome complexity.

 Belvedere vodka, 70cl, 40%: £32.95, The Whiskey Exchange

-Made in small batches from a combination of spelt, rye and wheat, this Polish vodka gets its name from the Polish horse depicted on the bottle.
-Again, silver birch charcoal is used for filtration which results in a fresh and balanced spirit.
+Made in small batches from spelt, rye and wheat, this Polish vodka gets its name from the Polish horse depicted on the bottle.
+Again, silver birch charcoal is used for filtration, which results in a fresh and balanced spirit.
 Creamy butterscotch notes make this particularly good in dessert cocktails but a dose of warm spice and black pepper add complexity.

-When they’re not turning their spuds into Tyrell's crisps, the Chase team are creating award-winning vodka, all from their Herefordshire, family owned farm.
-Each bottle contains a whopping 250 potatoes, and there is an unmistakable hint of the humble veg on the nose but overall this is a very clean, fresh spirit, albeit one with a creamy mouthfeel.
-Try in a ginger & honey collins by mixing vodka, lemon juice and honey with cubed ice before topping with ginger ale.
+When not turning their spuds into Tyrell's crisps, Chase is creating award-winning vodka, all from the Herefordshire, family-owned farm.
+Each bottle contains a whopping 250 potatoes, and there is an unmistakable hint of the veg on the nose – but overall this is a very clean, fresh spirit, albeit one with a creamy mouthfeel.
+Try in a ginger and honey collins by mixing vodka, lemon juice and honey with cubed ice before topping with ginger ale.